 Bob and Dolores Hope Estate

-In February 2017, the City Council voted 8-2 with 5 absences to deny listing of the Bob and Dolores Hope Estate as a Historic-Cultural Monument (HCM).
-Because the proposed designation was initiated through a motion by Councilmember David Ryu and the City’s Cultural Heritage Commission (CHC) voted 4-0 with one absence against recommending designation, a minimum of 10 votes by the City Council was required to secure designation.
+Before Burkle purchased the estate, in February 2017, the City Council voted 8-2 with five absences to deny listing of the Bob and Dolores Hope Estate as a Historic-Cultural Monument (HCM).
+Councilmember David Ryu initiated designation by a Council motion.
+Following Ryu's motion, the City's Cultural Heritage Commission (CHC) voted 4-0 with one absence against recommending designation, a minimum of 10 votes by the City Council was then required to secure the designation.
 Councilmembers Wesson and Krekorian cast the dissenting votes.
-Without protection from local landmark designation, the house and the history it represents remains at risk from future development threats.
+Without protection from local landmark designation, the house, and the history it represents remains at risk from future development threats.

 To learn more about the CHC's action, read the final staff report and recommendation.

 Notice of demolition permits requested in September 2016 by daughter Linda Hope for the garage building, pool house and “production building” on the 5.2 acre estate in Toluca Lake prompted Councilmember David Ryu, in whose district the property is located, to file an emergency motion to initiate a proposed Historic-Cultural Monument (HCM) designation.
 The estate was identified as National Register-eligible through SurveyLA.